openwisp/openwisp-config/README.rst

   hence saving extra time and effort to register each device on the controller app
 * if you happen to reset the firmware to initial settings, these precompiled settings will be restored as well

-The following procedure illustrates how to compile a custom `OpenWRT 19.07 <https://openwrt.org/>`_ image with a precompiled minimal ``/etc/config/openwisp`` configuration file:
+The following procedure illustrates how to compile a custom `OpenWRT <https://openwrt.org/>`_ image with a precompiled minimal ``/etc/config/openwisp`` configuration file:

 .. code-block:: shell

     git clone https://github.com/openwrt/openwrt.git openwrt
     cd openwrt
-    git checkout openwrt-19.07
+    git checkout <openwrt-branch>

     # include precompiled file
     mkdir -p files/etc/config